HanSaloZu/drf-blog-api/README.md

 ## Overview

-This service provides basic blogging functionality such as posts, comments, likes, and followers.
+This service provides basic blogging functionality such as posts, likes, and followers.
 But all of these functions are only available after authentication, so this API implements registration with email confirmation as well as login/logout.
 Also, each user has his own profile, which he can edit, for example, add contacts(links to social networks), change avatar, change status, etc.